Lsh0x/murmure-api/examples/README_STREAMING_CLIENT.md

 📡 Connecting to server...
 ✅ Connected to server

-🎤 Push-to-Talk Mode
+🎤 Toggle Recording Mode
+   Press SPACE to start recording
-   Hold SPACE to record, release to transcribe
+   Press SPACE again to stop and transcribe
    Press Ctrl+C to exit

-🎙️  Recording #1 (hold SPACE)...
+🎙️  Recording #1 started (press SPACE again to stop)...
+   ⏹️  Stopping recording...
    📤 Sending to server for transcription...
 ✅ Transcription: Hello, this is my first message.

-🎙️  Recording #2 (hold SPACE)...
+🎙️  Recording #2 started (press SPACE again to stop)...
+   ⏹️  Stopping recording...
    📤 Sending to server for transcription...
 ✅ Transcription: And this is my second message.